wp-plugins/interactive-world-map/readme.txt

 *	Customizable landing page links
 *	Builds into any WordPress page or post as a simple shortcode

-Take a look at [Premium plugin World map with countries for WP](http://www.fla-shop.com/products/wp-plugins/world/countries/)
+Take a look at the [Premium plugin World map with countries for WP](http://www.fla-shop.com/products/wp-plugins/world/countries/)

 Find other responsive and static size HTML5 maps at [Fla-shop.com](http://www.fla-shop.com/)